Sportswoman of the Year Award

 The Sportswoman of the Year Award is given by the Women's Sports Foundation every year.
 This foundation recognizes both an individual and a team Sportswoman on their performance over a 12-month period.
 This award is given based on their new records and their world championships won.

-In 2012, the winners of the Sportswoman of the Year Award were Gabrielle Douglas (Individual Sport) and Alex Morgan (Team Sport).

 The following table reflects past winners of the Sportswoman of the Year Award in individual and team sports.